|Our treks||Expeditions||Contact us||About us||Photos|

 In theory mobiles also work from Camp 2 and higher but line quality is poor, if you can connect at all.
 Don't rely on this service.

-Ncell now covers Everest Base Camp as well as most of the trekking route to EBC!
-There is internet in Namche, Tengboche, Dingboche, Gokyo and more.
+A mobile operator, Ncell, now covers Everest Base Camp as well as most of the trekking route to EBC!
+There is internet and mobile data in Namche, Tengboche, Dingboche, Gokyo and more.

 We have at least one satellite phone with us, you can use for US$2 per minute to developed countries.
 However if you are going to be a heavy user we suggest you buy your own Thuraya sim and then simply put in our phone.
 The eco cards do work in Nepal and India but not in China, you will need a standard card.
 See Human Edge Tech for more info.